-If you want a unique and beautiful tattoo that is rich in symbolism, you may be drawn to the idea of a Medusa design.
+If you want a unique and beautiful tattoo that is rich in symbolism, you may be drawn to the idea of a Medusa tattoo design.
 The snake-haired maiden is believed to have been cursed by the goddess Athena, causing anyone who caught her gaze to turn to stone.
-She became a victim of Athena’s rage because of her association with the god, Poseidon.
+She became a victim of Athena’s rage because of her association with the god Poseidon.
 From Ancient Greek mythology, the story can be interpreted in many ways; to some, Medusa represents female power, freedom, and transformation, but she has evil and jealous qualities to others.
 Her reptilian skin and hair could also symbolize a cycle of death and rebirth.
 Regardless of how you choose to interpret her tale, it ends the same, with Perseus beheading her.
-There are different techniques and designs to ink, each with their appeal, so keep reading to find out more!
+There are different Medusa tattoo techniques and designs each with its appeal, so keep reading to find out more!

 Medusa Tattoo Designs

 Small tattoos are an elegant option for women.
 Tiny ink is appealing because it looks neat and delicate.
 Although you will be somewhat restricted in the Medusa tattoo design you choose because you cannot opt for something extremely detailed, these little pieces are more budget-friendly and require less time to complete.
 That also means not as much pain!
 Another major pro is that you are not limited in terms of placement; you can get tattooed on your wrist or your finger if you so desire.

 Medusa tattoos are rich in symbolism, but the wearer’s style makes each tat so unique.
 A popular choice could be an American traditional tattoo.
 The technique is known for its bold colors and thick lines.
 It is the type of piece that will make a statement and get you noticed; plus, there is a timelessness about it.
 Women choosing to get this ink should consider the placement; since it is so striking, you probably want to get it in an area that you can show off!